-The combination of bamlanivimab and etesevimab injection is currently being studied for the treatment of coronavirus disease 2019 (COVID-19) caused by the SARS-CoV-2 virus.
+Bamlanivimab and etesevimab injection is currently being studied for the treatment and prevention of coronavirus disease 2019 (COVID-19) caused by the SARS-CoV-2 virus.

-Only limited clinical trial information is available at this time to support the use of bamlanivimab and etesevimab for the treatment of COVID-19.
-More information is needed to know how well bamlanivimab and etesevimab work for the treatment of COVID-19 and the possible adverse events from it.
+Only limited clinical trial information is available at this time to support the use of bamlanivimab and etesevimab injection for the treatment of COVID-19.
+More information is needed to know how well the combination of bamlanivimab and etesevimab work for the treatment and prevention of COVID-19 and the possible adverse events from it.

-The combination of bamlanivimab and etesevimab has not undergone the standard review to be approved by the FDA for use.
-However, the FDA has approved an Emergency Use Authorization (EUA) to allow certain non-hospitalized adults and children 12 years of age and older who have mild to moderate COVID-19 symptoms to receive bamlanivimab and etesevimab injection.
+Bamlanivimab and etesevimab injection has not undergone the standard review to be approved by the FDA for use.
+However, the FDA has approved an Emergency Use Authorization (EUA) to allow certain non-hospitalized adults and children and in hospitalized or non-hospitalized children and infants less than 2 years of age who have mild to moderate COVID-19 symptoms to receive bamlanivimab and etesevimab injection.

 Why is this medication prescribed?